 - These strawberries are best consumed within 12 hours of preparing (although they’re still delicious past that time frame)!

-How to dip strawberries
+How to Dip Strawberries

 The easiest way to dip them is to hold the strawberries by the leaves or stem and dip them into the melted chocolate on an angle, rotating the strawberry until all sides are covered.